benschw/benschw.github.io/_drafts/testing-microservices-in-go.markdown

 I'm not sure if any of that made sense, but maybe a walk-through will illustrate what I'm getting at.
 Below I will step through component testing my example weather microservice.

 ## Weather or not
+weather app overview

 ## And that's why your always write a client
+clients for testing

 ## 422: I'm a Teapot
+only test status codes you're using, test all of them

 ## You Mocked me once, never do it again!
+mocking transitive services